scelarek/CovidCast/readme.md

 Like a weather forecast for pandemics, COVIDCast leverages state-of-the-art machine learning and epidemiological models to deliver precise outbreak predictions.
 <div>

+### Problem Statement
-Three years ago, the emergence of COVID-19 sent shockwaves through the global community.
-However, it's vital to understand that the threat of pandemics extends far beyond COVID.
-According to experts from organizations like the WHO and various independent research teams, pandemics are considered one of the gravest threats to humanity.
-In fact, there's a 1 in 30 chance that a pandemic could significantly challenge our existence within the next century.
-One of humanity's greatest assets to mitigate this threat lies in prediction.
-If we can anticipate the spread of a pandemic early on, we stand a better chance of curbing its impact.
-With COVIDCast, we're not just using generic prediction models; we're integrating the principles of the epidemiological SIRD model with advanced time series forecasting algorithms.
-This includes ARIMA, SARIMA, SARIMAX, and the Prophet model.
+Three years ago, the emergence of COVID-19 drastically impacted the world.
+While COVID-19 was a significant challenge, the overarching threat of pandemics looms even larger.
+Experts from esteemed organizations like the WHO, alongside various independent research teams, have highlighted pandemics as one of the most significant threats to humanity.
+The statistics are daunting: there's a 1 in 30 chance that a pandemic could pose severe challenges to our existence in the upcoming century.

-This project resolve into two models being especially powerful: SARIMAX and Prophet both powered by the Features of the pandemic estimated by the ODE model of SIRD.
-The models' performance evaluation statistics are below and there are some graphics illustrating their predictions on unseen data.
-I invite you to explore this repository and reach out to me with any questions.
-Further steps in the future will include creating an interactive notebook for you to predict COVID numbers on arbitrary days.
+### My Mission
+My mission is straightforward: Predict to Protect.
+If we can anticipate the spread of a pandemic at its onset, we stand a better chance of mitigating its impact.
+COVIDCast is unique, leveraging the principles of the epidemiological SIRD model combined with advanced time series forecasting algorithms like ARIMA, SARIMA, SARIMAX, and the Prophet model.

+### Why this Fusion?
+Traditional epidemiological models, such as the SIRD, offer foundational insights into disease spread, accounting for susceptible, infected, recovered, and deceased populations.
+Time series forecasting algorithms like ARIMA and Prophet predict future trends based on historical data.
+Our integrated approach captures the intricacies of pandemics while maximizing the predictive capabilities of state-of-the-art statistical algorithms.

+### Results and Model Performance
+Two models emerged as particularly potent: SARIMAX and Prophet both enhanced by features derived from the SIRD's ODE model of the pandemics infectiousness.
+Below, you will find comprehensive evaluation statistics for these models, accompanied by visual representations showcasing their predictive prowess on unseen data.

+### Engage with Me and Future Prospects:
+I encourage you to delve deeper into this repository.
+Should you have any inquiries or insights, please don't hesitate to reach out.
+One of our forthcoming additions is an interactive notebook, enabling users to predict COVID-19 trends for any given day.

 ---